 Once past the wood surrounding Goytsclough Quarry, it was time to drop onto tarmac again.
-That dalliance didn’t last long though I might have been tempted to go up the road for a footpath going across Goyt’s Moss.
-Instead, I chose dropping down to a nearby footbridge and following a less formal path instead.
-It too had its quieter interludes and granted me views towards the woods on the side of Hoo Moor and of Errwood Reservoir itself too.
+That dalliance didn’t last long, though I might have been tempted to go up the road for a footpath going across Goyt’s Moss.
+Instead, I chose to drop down to a nearby footbridge and follow a less formal path instead.
+It, too, had its quieter interludes and granted me views towards the woods on the side of Hoo Moor and of Errwood Reservoir itself too.
 Naturally, the going remained muddy though I was less surprised by this than others who I met coming against me; one gentleman was wearing trail shoes and I gathered from the few words that we shared that he’d have come more prepared if he’d realised what was ahead of him.

 Over time, the cloud cover was progressing on its northbound journey just as I was.
 Sounder ground was my lot as I rounded the reservoir to meet a track that was better again.
 Maybe that is how some were deceived into going further than perhaps they ought to have done.
 My course took me along the lower slopes of Wild Moor and involved a dogleg around by a bridge over Wildmoorstone Brook.
 Around there, there was a minor profusion of right of way signs luring me into seemingly isolated countryside that felt as if moorland extended in all directions.
 It’s amazing how less tame corners exist surrounded by man-made intrusions like roads and reservoirs.

-Not being in the mood for a navigation test, I stuck with low level path right by the shore of Fernilee Reservoir.
-There wasn’t much scope for photography either because of the overcast skies but there can be another time for that activity.
-However, lunch still was a possibility and I stopped at a useful bench for that.
-Folk were out and about with a loud child noising on the opposite bank, leaving me wonder why some folk feel the need to shatter peaceful silence.
+Not being in the mood for a navigation test, I stuck with a low-level path right by the shore of Fernilee Reservoir.
+There wasn’t much scope for photography either because of the overcast skies, but there can be another time for that activity.
+However, lunch was still a possibility and I stopped at a useful bench for that.
+Folk were out and about with a loud child noising on the opposite bank, leaving me to wonder why some folk feel the need to shatter peaceful silence.
 There was irritation or rancour in my mind cause by this since there was plenty of space for all of us.